 Nesting on the other hand is totally a real thing, who knew you could get so much satisfaction from folding and refolding teeny tiny baby grows and putting them in size and colour coordinatated order.
 I can always justify buying a new one, I’m currently eyeing up this adorable set from next!

 Everyone goes on about how tired you’ll be once the baby is here.
 No one warns you that you’re exhausted from the second the stick turns positive.
 Pregnancy fatigue is definitely a real thing.
-During my first trimester I could fall asleep mid conversation with Tim (sorry about that!) you feel like it’s slightly lifted in the second trimester (though I think it’s just your body getting used to feeling like a zombie 24/7) and then boom you’re dead again come your third trimester.
+During my first trimester I could fall asleep mid conversation, you feel like it’s slightly lifted in the second trimester (though I think it’s just your body getting used to feeling like a zombie 24/7) and then boom you’re dead again come your third trimester.
 Am I destined to be exhausted for the next 18 years?!